 - Does lsd have damaging effects on the developing brain of a teenager?

-- What are the effects of a cyst on the brain
+- Long term effects of marijuana on the brain